lfaucheux/PyLUCCBA/README.md

 ## Example usage

-*The example that follows is done with the idea of showing how to reproduce the results presented in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/raw/master/Dupoux_Sept2018.pdf) via the Python Shell*.
+*The example that follows is done with the idea of showing how to go beyond the replication of the results presented in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/raw/master/Dupoux_Sept2018.pdf) via the Python Shell*.

 Let's first import the module `PyLUCCBA`